 Communication in a call center is essential.
 After all, your call center executives’ main role is to communicate over the phone line all day long.

-Whilst call center agents are communication experts, team leaders who are off the phones may not have the same communication skills.
+Whilst call center agents are communication experts, team leaders who are off their phones may not have the same communication skills.

 Communication within your teams is just as important as communication with your clients.
 If team leaders cannot deliver feedback to their team members in tactful and constructive ways, this feedback may never be incorporated into the action.
 Ensure that team leaders deliver criticism and feedback in a balanced way that keeps the team making positive changes.